-Modifying or withdrawing ads after negative criticism from conservative groups suggests waffling and alienates LGBT consumers.
+Modifying or withdrawing ads after negative criticism from conservative groups suggests waffling and alienates LGBTQ consumers.
 Respond to any criticism with business rationales, such as diversity and the bottom line.
 Avoid time-restricted airings of commercials unless they legitimately deal with sexual situations that are inappropriate for youth.

 Commercial Closet Association Best Practices

 When marketing to the LGBTQ community, it is important to avoid using stereotypes and clichés that alienate and re-enforce negative images of LGBTQ individuals.
 How do you depict gays and lesbians while avoiding stereotypes or clichés?
 The Commercial Closet Association recommends using: